Vuna looks for innovation models for climate-smart agriculture

 Vuna commissioned a climate-smart agricultural (CSA) innovation models impact analysis that aims to assess select Vuna Agriculture Development Facility (ADF) projects to identify intervention pathways to sustained climate resilience at scale.

-The action research seeks to identify any specific conditions necessary for the success of these innovations, with a view to understand the potential for replication and scale-up.
-The action research focused on a subset of Vuna innovation models operating across five thematic areas: extension services, finance, livestock, out-growers, and seed systems.
+The research focused on a subset of Vuna innovation models operating across five thematic areas: extension services, finance, livestock, out-growers, and seed systems.

-The CSA models impact analysis will deliver three sets of papers:
+The CSA models impact analysis delivered three sets of papers:

 • Five in-depth research papers that assess (a) the innovation model’s contribution to building farmer and market resilience to climate risks; (b) the innovation model’s potential for replication and scale-up; and (c) the model’s success drivers, or drawbacks and the conditions under which future interventions can achieve greater impacts.